-Marko Delimar is an electrical engineer, educator, and researcher.
-He holds B.Sc., M.Sc. and Ph.D. degrees in Electrical Engineering and a diploma in Management.
-At present, Dr. Delimar is a professor at the University of Zagreb, faculty of Electrical Engineering and Computing, where he has been with the Department of Power Systems since 1997.
-He has authored over 60 journal and conference papers and received multiple awards as a researcher, educator, and volunteer.
-Dr. Delimar is exceptionally proud to have participated in the education of several thousand students.
+Marko Delimar is an electrical engineer, educator and researcher.
+He holds BSc, MSc and PhD degrees in Electrical Engineering and a Diploma in Management.
+Dr. Delimar is a professor at the University of Zagreb, Faculty of Electrical Engineering and Computing, where he has been with the Department of Power Systems since 1997.
+He has authored over 60 journal and conference papers and received multiple awards as a researcher, educator and volunteer.
 He led and participated in a significant number of R&D projects in his areas of specialty, ranging from automatic power system topology recognition to substation design and wind turbine modeling.
-He is a co-author of the National Energy Strategy for Croatia.
+Dr. Delimar is a co-author of the National Energy Strategy for Croatia.
+He was also involved in assessing the use of technology on power and energy education at the undergraduate level.
 His current research focuses on analysis and design of smart grid architectures and large-scale integration of renewables.
-Dr. Delimar was also involved in assessing the use of technology on power and energy education at the undergraduate level, and he wrote on the history of the development of power systems.

 AWARDS: IEEE Member and Geographic Activities Board, Innovation Award, 2009; IEEE Croatia Section, Distinguished Service Award, 2007; IEEE Regional Activities Board, Achievement Award, 2006.

-- Membership.
+2. Membership.
 I have initiated several successful Region 8 member engagement and development projects that resulted in significant membership growth.
-Realizing the importance of supporting our members’ careers, I have emphasized Professional Activities as an important objective of Region 8 action plans, and I formed the Region 8 Professional Activities committee.
+Realizing the importance of supporting our members’ careers, I have emphasized Professional Activities as an important objective of Region 8 action plans, and formed the Region 8 Professional Activities committee.
 I have initiated several joint GOLD/Student programs and organized the IEEE Region 8 Student Branch and GOLD Congress 2006, which brought together over 300 IEEE volunteers from all over the world.
 Recently, I led efforts in harmonizing Region 8 with the vision and mission of MGA as well as the broader IEEE.
-In this arena, I am also content with the models I developed, with my fellow committee members, during the operation of the 2008 IEEE Alternative Membership Models Ad Hoc Committee.
-It is inconceivable that we will forever maintain the status quo in membership, and the work done in 2008 is likely to be the basis for future efforts to modernize and reform our membership structure.
+In this arena I am also content with the models I developed with my fellow committee members during the operation of the 2008 IEEE Alternative Membership Models Ad Hoc Committee.
+In my opinion, it is undesirable for IEEE to maintain the status quo of our membership model, as established in 1963.
+The membership restructuring exercise of 2008 is likely to be the basis for future efforts to modernize and reform our membership structure.

-- Smart Grid.
+3. Smart Grid.
 I was an active participant in IEEE’s efforts to develop and expand activities in this important emerging area, and to ensure IEEE’s leadership during its expansion.
-I participated in development of the IEEE Smart Grid World Forum (I served as General Chair, Steering Committee Member, Steering Committee Chair, and Program Committee Member); IEEE Innovative Smart Grid Technologies Europe (as International Technical Program Committee Member and Advisory Committee Member); and IEEE ENERGYCON (General Co-Chair, Honorary Chair, and Technical Program Committee Member).
+I participated in development of the IEEE Smart Grid World Forum (I served as General Chair, Steering Committee Member, Steering Committee Chair and Program Committee Member), IEEE Innovative Smart Grid Technologies Europe (as International Technical Program Committee Member and Advisory Committee Member), and IEEE ENERGYCON (General Co-Chair; Honorary Chair; and Technical Program Committee Member).
 I am especially happy with the progress we made through the IEEE Smart Grid World Forum.
-The innovative program and the interactive use of new networking technologies to enhance the forum offer a roadmap for future IEEE conferences.
+The innovative program and the interactive use of new networking technologies to enhance the Forum offer a road map for future IEEE conferences.